-Figure 7 and 8: Back-lit interior captured by cameras with different dB values.
+Figure 4.
+Back-lit interior captured by cameras with different dB values.
 The image to the right was taken with a camera with a lower specified dB value than the image to the left, contrary to what could be expected.

-8. Artifacts in WDR imaging
+7 Artifacts in WDR imaging

-This section describes some of the most common visual artifacts and their causes.
+This chapter describes some of the most common visual artifacts and their causes.